ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Common mask for multiple models
 -------------------------------

-It is possible to use ``mask_fillvalues`` to create a combined multimodel mask (all the masks from all the analyzed models combined into a single mask); for that purpose setting the ``threshold_fraction`` to 0 will not discard any time windows, essentially keeping the original model masks and combining them into a single mask; here is an example:
+It is possible to use ``mask_fillvalues`` to create a combined multi-model mask (all the masks from all the analyzed models combined into a single mask); for that purpose setting the ``threshold_fraction`` to 0 will not discard any time windows, essentially keeping the original model masks and combining them into a single mask; here is an example:

 .. code-block:: yaml